Marc McNulty

-Marc Graeme McNulty (born 14 September 1992) is a Scottish professional footballer who plays as a striker for Orange County SC in the USL Championship.
+Marc Graeme McNulty (born 14 September 1992) is a Scottish professional footballer who plays as a striker for St George City FC.

 He began his career with Livingston, moving to England aged 21 to play for Sheffield United.
 Following loan spells at Portsmouth and Bradford City, in 2017 he moved to Coventry City.
 After a season in which he helped Coventry win promotion via the playoffs, McNulty was sold to Reading.

-Reading have since loaned McNulty to Hibernian (twice), Sunderland and Dundee United.
-During his first loan with Hibernian, McNulty earned selection for the Scotland national team.
+While at Reading, McNulty was loaned out to Hibernian (twice), Sunderland and Dundee United.
+During his first loan with Hibernian, he earned selection for the Scotland national team, winning two caps.

 Club career

 Livingston

 McNulty was in the youth team that won the SFL under-19 League and Cup double in 2008–09, and further league titles in 2009–10 and 2010–11.

 McNulty attended Portobello High School and played for the youth teams of Hutchison Vale, Celtic and Hibernian.
 After being released by Hibernian, he felt he "wasn't going to make it in football" and "it was over".
 He signed for second-tier Livingston aged 16, but the club were immediately demoted to the bottom level of Scottish league football for financial reasons, albeit this drop to a lower level gave him opportunities in senior football earlier than would otherwise have been expected.
 He made a goalscoring debut at on 31 October 2009 after coming on as a late substitute in a 3–0 away win over Montrose, and made nine appearances in his debut season in the first team (Livingston were promoted as champions), while a prolific goalscoring record at under-19 level earned him a new three-year contract in February 2010.
 The following season in the Second Division, he made only five league appearances in an campaign interrupted by injury, although the club were promoted again.

 2011–12 saw McNulty emerge as Livingston's top goalscorer as they returned to the First Division, netting 16 goals in all competitions.
 His form saw him attract the attention of clubs south of the border such as Sheffield United and Derby County.
 He extended his stay with Livingston on 25 July 2013 by signing a new two-year contract.
 His final campaign with the Lions was his most productive, with 17 league goals from 35 appearances.